 Approximate read: 4 minutes.

-I’ve recently finished reading a 360 page book on sleep.
+Have you ever wonder why we sleep?
+I’ve recently finished reading a 360 page book on this exact topic.

 Yup.
 You read that right.
 360 pages on just slumber.
 It’s called “Why we sleep” and it’s written by a sleep researcher named Matthew Walker.
 If you’re silly, like me, you’ll also find it funny that he is a sleep researcher and his last name is “Walker”.
 As in “sleep walking”.
 Get it?